KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates I -- Preliminaries

-above, we have introduced the notation $i_{y,k} \in \Z$ from Section 3.2 of \cite{P}. \end{itemize} Employing both the heat kernel estimates within Proposition A.1 in \cite{DT} and an elementary calculation like within the proof of Proposition 3.15 of \cite{P}, we have the following upper bound per any universal constants $\kappa,\kappa' \in \R_{>0}$:
+\end{itemize} Employing both the heat kernel estimates {of} Proposition A.1 in \cite{DT} and an elementary calculation like {in} the proof of Proposition 3.15 of \cite{P}, we have the following upper bound per any universal constants $\kappa,\kappa' \in \R_{>0}$: {